Good1Cheese/checkshasum.yazi/README.md

 # checkshasum.yazi

-Execute `sha256sum` on the selected files to check sum.
+Execute `sha256sum` on the hovered file to check sum.

 ## Installation